littlekeyboards/littlekeyboards.github.io/build-guides/Naked48LED.md

 Installing the Pro Micro at this time will allow for a quick test of the PCB to make sure all switch footprints respond appropriately.
 More detailed information about testing PCBs can be found [here](../soldering-guides/testing-pcbs).

 ### Install Hotswap Sockets

+### Install RGB LEDs

+More detailed information about soldering RGB LEDs can be found [here](../soldering-guides/rgb-leds).

 ### Install Switches